Why Major (or Double/Dual Major) in Philosophy?

 The crucial point about the skills that Philosophy develops is that they are general and transferable.
 Although a philosophy major does not prepare you for any particular job, it does prepare you well for a wide range of jobs that involve critical thinking.
 Moreover, although Philosophy majors without graduate degrees tend to have relatively low initial salaries, their salaries tend to increase faster than most other majors.
 For example, a recent study of fifty majors shows that the percentage increase from the starting median salary to the mid-career median salary was 103.5% for philosophy majors, which was tied with math for the being the highest of all majors (Wall Street Journal article).
 This same study shows that the mid-career median salary of someone whose only degree is a BA in Philosophy is $81,200, which is higher than the figures for many majors, including Chemistry, Accounting, Informational Technology, Communications, Business Management, Nursing, Psychology, Interior Design, and Education.

-- Nobel Laureates in Economics: Herbert Simon, Maurice Allais, John Harsanyi, Amartya Sen
+Herbert Simon, Maurice Allais, John Harsanyi, Amartya Sen -- Economics Nobel Prize winners

-- Film-makers: Terrence Malik, Ethan Coen, Wes Anderson
+Terrence Malik, Deepa Mehta, Ethan Coen, Wes Anderson -- filmmakers

-For many more examples, plus much other interesting information about the employabilitiy of philosophers, visit Philosophy degrees and famous people.
+For many more examples, plus much other interesting information about the employability of philosophers, visit Philosophy degrees and famous people.

 More links on job possibilities for philosophy majors